amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 information".
 The example given is promoting int values to float values.
 However there are cases where a C `int` would not be directly representable in a `float`.

+When making functions that primarily handle 'char' types, it's common practice to take and return int.
+See 'tolower'.
+This allows for idiomatic passthrough handling of e.g. EOF values (-1).
+It seems rather old-fashioned nowadays though.